prontsa/anayy_n-wplace-color-KeyBinder/README.md

 ## Usage
 1. Visit [wplace.live](https://wplace.live).
 2. In the bottom-right corner, you will see an icon called **Hotkeys**.
-Click it to open your color palette.
+Click it and open your color palette.
 3. If some colors are missing, fully expand the palette, and all options will appear in the UI.
 4. **Note:** If you don’t open the color palette, nothing will show up.